BR1JM0H4N/CBT-App/README.md

 # CBT Web App by Dr. Brijmohan

 This is a modern, responsive Computer-Based Test (CBT) web application designed for mobile and desktop browsers.
 The app allows users to take multiple-choice quizzes with a timed interface, view scores, and analyze results.
+[Live Demo](https://br1jm0h4n.github.io/CBT-App/)

 ## Features